The IVF Timeline: How Long Does it Take?

 Advertisement – Making Genes come True

-Once you’ve undergone fertility testing and gone through the optional period of priming your body with a holistic preconception protocol, you’re ready to begin the IVF cycle.
+Once you’ve undergone fertility testing and completed the optional priming period with a holistic preconception protocol, you’re ready to begin

 Explore our interactive IVF Timeline Calendar and details below for more information.

-• Call or message the care team on the first day of the menstrual cycle.
-This is your first day of full menstrual flow before 12 pm (or whenever if you do not have regular menstrual cycles)
+• Call or message the care team on the first day of full menstrual flow before 12 p.m. (or whenever full flow begins).

-• FSH (and LH): to stimulate egg growth
+of FSH and LH to stimulate egg growth

 • FSH (and LH)